orchestral/testbench/README.md

 ### Custom Aliases

-To load your package service provider override the `getPackageAliases`.
+To load your package alias override the `getPackageAliases`.

 ```php